 \subsection{Games in normal form}

-In game theory, games are typically expressed in two forms: normal form and extensive form.
+In game theory, games are typically expressed in two forms: normal and extensive.
 In extensive form, the game is expressed as a tree.
-At each node, a player picks a child node, and the leaves describe possible outcomes and are labelled with payoffs.
+At each node, a player picks a child node, and the leaves describe possible outcomes and are labeled with payoffs.
 Such games are discussed by \cite{Fourny2018} and are thus omitted in this paper.

-On the other hand, in normal form, the focus of this paper, time plays no role and the payoffs are organized in a matrix---or a tensor of higher dimensionality than two if there are more than two players.
+On the other hand, in normal form, the focus of this paper, time plays no role and the payoffs are organized in a matrix (or tensor if there are more than two players).
 Figure \ref{fig-normal-form} shows a two-player game in normal form.
 One player plays on the row, the other plays on the columns.

 \begin{definition}[Game in normal form]

 A game in normal form is defined with:

 \begin{itemize} \item a finite set of players $P$. \item a set of strategies $\Sigma_i$ for each player $i\in P$. \item a specification of payoffs $u_i(\overrightarrow\sigma)$ for each player $i\in P$ and strategy profile $\overrightarrow\sigma=(\sigma_j)_{j\in P}$, where $\forall i \in P, \sigma_i \in \Sigma_i$. \end{itemize}